 With VoIP, your employees’ smartphones, tablets, and computers will function the same as your office phones.
 You can transfer calls among employees in different parts of the office (or the world) without making the caller hang up and place another call.
 You can also set up DND (do not disturb) functionality and automatic call distribution so your team knows who’s available and calls can be distributed accordingly.

-Though landlines also offer advanced enterprise functionality, it can come at a hefty price.
+Though landlines also offer advanced enterprise functionality, they can come at a hefty price.
 Having multiple lines that you can transfer calls to and from, recording phone calls, conducting three-way calls, and allowing employees to set presence information requires fancy phones and a robust system that is outside the budget of many small businesses.